casid/jte/docs/jte-models.md

 Run the build to generate classes.

+!!! tip "Maven configuration"

+    See details about how to fully configure the extension in the [Maven plugin documentation](maven-plugin.md#model-extension).

 ## Output

 Additional generated classes will include a facade interface named `gg.jte.generated.precompiled.Templates`, with implementations:

 - `gg.jte.generated.precompiled.StaticTemplates`